 The Ideal Kitchen Setup

 Kitchen design is important because it’s the heart of the home.
 It is always where people want to be — like an in-home community center.
-You want it to be efficient for the person cooking and welcoming for the people that are enjoying the fruits of the cook’s labor.
+You want it to be efficient for the person cooking and welcoming for the people who are enjoying the fruits of the cook’s labor.

-Personally, I need an oversized island where people can sit, watch me cook and — of course — eat!
+Personally, I need an oversized island where people can sit, watch me cook and, of course, eat!

 In addition, I love lots of counter space for all my equipment, plus a big bookcase for all of my cookbooks; I have so many, and I love them all like they are my own children, so I want to show them off.